liferay/liferay-docs/develop/tutorials/articles/audience-targeting/accessing-the-content-targeting-api.markdown

         super.doView(renderRequest, renderResponse);
     }

-Notice that the `userSegments` list is populated by calling the `getUserSegments` method of the `UserSegmentLocalServiceUtil` class.
-This class is directly accessed from the Content Targeting API.
+Notice that the `userSegments` list is populated by calling `UserSegmentLocalServiceUtil`'s `getUserSegments` method.
+This service is part of the Content Targeting API.

 To finish off this example, some logic needs to be added to your portlet's `view.jsp`: